annenakamoto/annenakamoto.github.io/_pages/research.md

 <img src="/assets/images/moryzae_tes.png" class="db ba w-100" />

-I am also interested in genome structural evolution, and specifically how transposable elements (TEs) contribute to the genomic evolution.
+I am also interested in genome structural evolution, and specifically how transposable elements (TEs) contribute to genomic evolution.
 My undergraduate research in [Ksenia Krasileva's lab](https://krasilevalab.org/) investigated intraspecific variation of TEs in different pathotypes of the rice blast disease pathogen, _Magnaporthe oryzae_.
 I have also contributed to work on the horizontal transfer of intron-generating TEs called introners.

   <p class="pub-citation"><strong>Anne Nakamoto</strong>,* Pierre Joubert,* Ksenia Krasileva.
 Intraspecific variation of
     transposable elements reveals differences in the evolutionary history of fungal phytopathogen pathotypes.